iCliniq Logo

 Overview

-Histrelin is a widely advised treatment strategy to tackle the manifestations and progression of prostate cancer.
-It falls under the category of gonadotropin-releasing hormone agonist.
-It is a laboratory-made hormone-like medicine that hampers the normal production of certain bodily hormones.
-Food and Drug Administration, the drug regulatory body in the United States, authorizes the use of Histrelin implants for symptomatic prostate cancer cases in October 2004.
-Unlike other medicine, it is made available in the body by placing it under the skin.
+Histrelin is a medicine commonly used to treat prostate cancer in men.
+It belongs to a group of drugs called gonadotropin-releasing hormone agonists.
+Histrelin is made in a lab and works by reducing certain hormones in the body, which helps control the growth and symptoms of prostate cancer.
+The Food and Drug Administration (FDA), the drug regulatory body in the United States (US), authorized the use of Histrelin implants for symptomatic prostate cancer cases in October 2004.
+Unlike other medicines, it is made available in the body by placing it under the skin.

 For Patients:

-• Severe trouble in passing urine after the onset of Histrelin therapy should be reported to the doctor at the earliest to prevent remarkable impacts on kidney functions.
+• Severe trouble in passing urine after the onset of Histrelin therapy should be reported to the doctor at the earliest to prevent an impact on kidney function.

 • In case the patient conceives while on Histrelin therapy, reach out to the doctor at the earliest to consider the risk for the developing child in the womb.

-• Sudden precipitation of chest pain and loss of consciousness on Histrelin treatment reflect heart issues, and the patients should be aware of the complications of the therapy.
+• Sudden precipitation of chest pain and loss of consciousness on Histrelin treatment reflects heart issues, and the patients should be aware of the complications of the therapy.

 What Are the Instructions to Be Followed While on Histrelin?

-• Patients are instructed to keep an eye on the site where the Histrelin implant is placed.
-Though the implant is surgically embedded within the skin layers, at times, the implant may get exposed and thrown out.
-In such instances, the patient should inform the doctor regarding the eviction of the implant.
+• Patients are instructed to monitor the site where the Histrelin implant is placed.
+Although the implant is surgically embedded within the skin layers, it may occasionally become exposed and fall out.
+In such instances, the patient should inform the doctor regarding the removal of the implant.

-• Female patients of reproductive age are advised about the risk of pregnancy with Histrelin and are instructed to have effective birth control measures to check unplanned conception.
+• Female patients of reproductive age are advised about the risk of pregnancy with Histrelin and are instructed to have effective birth control measures to prevent unplanned conception.

-The probability of developing a Histrelin overdose is quite less as it is placed in the form of an implant with a specific Histrelin release rate.
-However, the placement of more implants can precipitate overdose issues in the body, which require prompt treatment at the very right time.
+Overdosing: The probability of developing a Histrelin overdose is relatively low, as it is placed in the form of an implant with a specific Histrelin release rate.
+However, the placement of more implants can precipitate overdose issues in the body, which require prompt treatment at the right time.

 For Doctors: